22 Free Road Trip Games for Couples

 Who Am I can be played with two people and doesn’t require any props.

-Player two asks a set number of yes or no questions to try and work out who the person is.
+Player two asks a set number of yes or no questions to try to determine who the person is.

 4. 21 Questions x Who Am I?